jjromeo/online-marketplace/README.md

 -------------
 My approach was to make this project using TDD, as this helped me greatly to design how my classes would look.
 During my tests I made sure to keep the classes completely separate, using doubles to ensure each test only included the class it was testing.
 This helped me to locate errors more quickly when debugging.

-As flexibility to change the promotions was a requirement, I decided to create a module with all of the basic functionality required for a set of promotions, which could be extended into a custom promotions checker class.
-This had the benefit of keeping new promotional rules separate from the logic required to apply them.
+As flexibility to change the promotions was a requirement, I have made use of the template design pattern, having promotions inherit from the super-class of Promotion, rules can be added and removed as required.

-Following on with keeping the promotions flexible, I added some (heavily commented) meta-programming, including a tiny DSL, so that in future, new rules only need to be added in one place in order to be applied to the prices and products.

-I also added some perhaps unnecessary flexibility to the Product class, its properties are contained in a Constant at the top of the class.
-This did however allow me to dry up the code for initializing and validating it.

-Given that the checkout would initialize with a single set of rules which it could not make meaningful changes to, I decided to make each rule set a Singleton class.
-This had the effect of making the code look ever so slightly more complicated and I have since read that Singletons are quite rarely used in ruby and would do some further research before using this again - despite the fact it didn't cause any problems.
+I have removed the meta-programming based approach I originally had to creating rules, in favour of making each rule an object, which better follows the Open-Closed principle, and letting the Discounter simply apply the discounts based on which promotions it has, following the Single Responsibility principle.

 In interface.rb I created a small example of how the classes could be used, using the test data.
 It returns the expected result.

 Overall I feel that the project went well as it does all that is asked.
 If there was one thing that I would have liked to improve it would be too streamline the two types of promotion (price and product) into one type that could all be applied in one go.